Skip navigation

 Ambassador Series

-The Ambassador Series, a cultural outreach project of USM's Gulf Park campus, will present musical performances along the Mississippi Gulf Coast throughout 2022-23.
+The Ambassador Series, a cultural outreach project of USM's Gulf Park campus, will present musical performances along the Mississippi Gulf Coast.
 The eclectic series, with concerts ranging from jazz and steel pans to classical soloists and choral ensembles, includes something for everyone.
 Spanning the Mississippi Gulf Coast, the schedule includes performances in Pass Christian, Bay St. Louis, Gulfport, Waveland, Biloxi, Ocean Springs, Moss Point, and Gautier.

 I am excited for us to be able to offer these opportunities to our students, visitors, and residents all along the Gulf Coast.